top of page

 Stair climbers mimic continuous uphill force production without the joint impact.

-• Long, steady climbs for muscular endurance
+• Long, steady climbs: For muscular endurance.

-• Weighted pack hiking to prepare for longer ultras
+• Weighted pack hiking: To prepare for longer ultras.

 Keep good posture - no slouching onto the handles - to simulate authentic climbing mechanics.